OctoGramApp/website/README.md

   <img src="assets/animations/dcstatusFailAnimation.gif" style="height: 90px">
 </div>

-The animated stickers used on the site are all from the same pack: [UtyaDuckFull](https://t.me/addstickers/UtyaDuckFull).
+The animated stickers used on the site are all from the same packs: [UtyaDuckFull](https://t.me/addstickers/UtyaDuckFull).